lysu/go-mac-vim-install/README.md

 # go-vim-install
 Easy environment setup for Vim addicts and go developers on Mac OSX.

+Thanks to [xlucas](https://github.com/xlucas), this is a version that modify from xlucas's [go-vim-install](https://github.com/xlucas/go-vim-install)

+I like to use [gvm](https://github.com/moovweb/gvm) to instal and manage golang env, so I remove `-go` option and `-work` option only fetch the requirement tools

 ## Prerequire

 - Xcode.
 Install it either from your Mac OS X install media or better, go download the latest version from http://developer.apple.com/TOOLS/Xcode/